eeren3411/AI-Segment-Ascii-maker/README.md

 You can extend this project easily even without changing main code.
 Just make your segmentor or gray scaler class and gave them as arguments.

 ```
-Note: I have no idea but I wrote "segmentator" instead of "segmenter" at every corner of this project.
+Note: I have no idea why but I wrote "segmentator" instead of "segmenter" at every corner of this project.
 Just think "segmentator" as "segmenter" and you're good to go!
 ```